 Who doesn’t love the thrill of potentially getting a bigger discount?
 It’s a fun approach that makes the pop-up feel like an opportunity instead of an interruption.

-On top of that Diff is one of my favorite brands.
-Their sunglasses are gorgeous and they have a great mission to give back.
+On top of that, DIFF is one of my favorite brands.
+Its sunglasses are gorgeous, and it has a great mission to give back.

 16. Kind Socks